frostedechoes/canneddragons/2023/23.01/The Best Words I Wrote In 2022.md

 > This is particularly true of writing my Linkfests.
 They’re old-school linkblogging; the goal is to find incredibly cool stuff for my readers.
 They’re a blast to write, but they require me to inhale the Internet the way a bowhead whale devours krill — mouth wide open, swimming eternally forward.

 That about sums up my process as well.
-Like a whale devouring krill, loading up articles saved in Pocket onto my Kobo, and devouring them for the nutrients that I can extract.
+Like a whale devouring krill, loading up articles saved in Pocket onto my Kobo, and digesting them for the nutrients that I can extract.
 I write the most when I'm reading a sizable amount.
 I write best when I'm absorbing the thoughts of others.
 I can parse through those thoughts while bringing my own ideas and experiences to bear on the subjects.